 You should always check with your council's planning department to see whether you need to apply for planning permission.
 Even if you meet the permitted development rules, there may be other approvals you'll need to get.

 For a more detailed explanation of what's considered a permitted development for an improvement or alteration to the outside of your house, read the Scottish Government's Guidance on Householder Permitted Development rights publication and go to section 4.61.

-If the addition or improvement you want to add doesn't meet the conditions for permitted development, you have to apply for planning permission.
+If the addition or improvement you want to add does not meet the conditions for permitted development, you have to apply for planning permission.

-Find out how to apply for planning permission, or contact your local Planning Authority for further information.
+Find out how to apply for planning permission, or contact your Planning Authority for further information.

 You might need other approvals before you can carry out work.
 For example, you might need approval under the building regulations from the local council.

 If you do not own the land on which the development is being carried out (for example, if you're a tenant or the land's in joint ownership), you need to get the landowner's permission.

 If you live in a listed building you'll also need to obtain listed building consent.

 It's your responsibility to make sure you get any necessary approval.